The Best BBQ and Wine Pairings

 For spicy Italian sausages, beef hot dogs and chilidogs, red wines are the best pairing.
 Wines with supple, easy-going tannins and lots of berry fruit juiciness are the key.
 Merlot, Zinfandel and red wine blends make excellent pairings for hot dogs and grilled sausages!

-Pairing Wine Pairings with Hamburgers
+Pairing Wine with Burgers

-Like with hot dogs and sausages, wine pairings with hamburgers can go many directions depending on the burger’s blend and its toppings.
-As long as the tannins are mild and the new oak influence is minimal, just about any red wine will work.
 Nonetheless, if you like your burger well-done or charred on the outside, you can match up your hamburger to oakier and fuller-bodied reds like Cabernet Sauvignon (put this pairing to the test by recreating Jo-Anna Rooney’s Blue Cheese Stuffed Burgers with Buffalo Wing Mayo).
 As a general rule of thumb, however, wines that pair well with spicy sausages, beef hot dogs and chilidogs also match seamlessly with hamburgers.
 The toppings and the bun are pretty much the same.

-Pairing Wines with Summer Fruits and Vegetables
+Pairing Wine with Summer Fruits and Vegetables

-Pairing Wines with Summer Fruits and Vegetables
+Pairing Wine with Summer Fruits and Vegetables

 Whether veg and fruit make up a substantial portion or your diet or they are just an accompaniment, there’s no question that summer is the time to indulge in the seasonal produce.
 Even if they aren’t prepared on the grill, chances are they’ll be on the table at your barbecue.
-Check out my guide to pairing wine with summer fruits and veggies here!
+Check out our guide to pairing wine with summer fruits and veggies here!

 Servings Wines at a Barbecue